build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 [ec2-user@ip-172-31-46-36 ~]$
 ```

 No errors!
-But we haven’t put anything in bucket yet.
+But we haven’t put anything in the bucket yet.
 Let’s try that next by creating a file and copying it to the bucket.

 ```bash
 [ec2-user@ip-172-31-46-36 ~]$ echo "Making roles" > file.txt